 The Anopheles mosquito, which transmits malaria parasites to humans, thrives in warm, tropical, and subtropical climates.2 While anyone living in or visiting an endemic country may be at risk, certain groups, particularly children and pregnant women, are more vulnerable.
 The World Health Organization (WHO) estimates that:1, 3

-- There are currently 104 malaria-endemic countries and approximately half the world’s population is at risk for infection, worldwide.
+- There were 97 countries with ongoing malaria transmission in 2013, and approximately half the world’s population is at risk for infection, worldwide.

-- Malaria is a leading cause of death for children, who represent 86% of all malaria deaths.
+- Malaria is a leading cause of death for children under five, who represent 77% of all malaria deaths.
 Children are at risk because they lack developed immune systems to protect against the disease.

 - Tens of millions of pregnant women living in endemic regions become pregnant each year.7 Pregnancy reduces immunity to malaria, increasing the risk of infection, severe illness, and death for the woman; other adverse outcomes include spontaneous abortion, stillbirth, low birth weight, and neonatal death.7, 8

 - Other high-risk groups include travelers, refugees, displaced persons, and migrant workers entering endemic areas.

 - Scale-up of malaria control programs has helped to greatly reduce malaria cases and deaths.1, 5 Since 2000, eight African countries have experienced at least a 75% reduction in newly reported malaria cases; 37 countries outside of Africa have experienced at least a 75% reduction in newly reported malaria cases.1